 Expanding the Product Portfolio

-2015 began on a high note, when we added the magnetic flux leakage (MFL) probe to our lineup of tubing probes.
+2015 began on a high note, when we added the magnetic flux leakage (MFL) probe to our lineup of probes for tubing inspection.
 This MFL probe relies on high-performance magnetic sensors, which eliminate the need for an external absolute drift compensation adapter box.
-These boxes are simply impractical in real-life inspections.
+These boxes are simply impractical in real-life inspection.

 Mid-April, we were at it again with the near-field array (NFA) probe.
-They are designed for carbon steel tubes, such as those in fin-fan air coolers.
-These new probes are a turning point in the evolution of NFT: rapid, intuitive C-scan imaging is a game changer for ferrous tubing, the design easily enabling detecting and sizing defects commonly found in such tubing in a single pass.
+They are designed for the inspection of carbon steel tubes, such as those in fin-fan air coolers.
+These new probes are a turning point in the evolution of NFT: rapid, intuitive C-scan imaging is a game changer for the inspection of ferrous tubing, the design easily enabling detecting and sizing defects commonly found in such tubing in a single pass.

 Reddy — Turnkey Eddy Current Array Made Portable